malliina/sbt-aws-docker/README.md

-# sbt-jenkins-control
+# sbt-aws-docker

-An SBT plugin for remote control of Jenkins.
-Work in progress.
+An SBT plugin for deploying Dockerized apps to AWS Elastic Beanstalk.

-## Goals

-- Build Jenkins jobs from SBT